Kimmy0112/Kimmy0112.github.io/_posts/2021-06-03-Watch List.md

 # Animes
 * Seraph Of The End
-* Full Meta Alchemist Brotherhood
+* Full Metal Alchemist Brotherhood
 * Code Geass
 * No game No life
 * <s> Promised Neverland </s>